 It appears that we have a visitor!
 Visit our Book page for more information.

 Photo by Phillip Van Nostrand

 In my contemporary tea salon, modern furnishings with clean and elegant lines blend harmoniously with the refined Louis XVI style.
 Luscious shades of lavender, pink, mauve, and purple envelop our senses, while heady scents of fresh-cut blooms fill the air.
 The hand-painted, paper flowers – perched atop books like a crown of confection – are the work of Danish sculptress Marie-Louise Otte.
-Their soft, chalky hues evoke the delicate shades of 18th-century France.
+Their soft, chalky hues evoke the delicate tones of 18th-century French art and style.

-*As an antiques dealer, for many years, I had the pleasure of dealing in exquisite French period pieces.
-(This is where I developed my passion for 18th and 19th-century French art, which led me in a new direction.)
-Handling beautiful furnishings by Maison Baguès, François Linke, and Maison Jansen – and researching their history and provenance – has been tremendously rewarding, as well as a wonderful excuse to time travel!
+*As an antique dealer for many years, I had the pleasure of dealing in exquisite French period pieces.
+(This is where I developed my passion for 18th and 19th-century French academic art, which led me in a new direction.)
+Handling beautiful furnishings by Maison Baguès, François Linke, and Maison Jansen – and researching their history and provenance – has been tremendously rewarding!

 “But indeed I would rather have nothing but tea.”

 An elegant setting of sumptuous roses, French porcelain, and English silver beckons one to tea.
 Sprinkled throughout are the most delectable, pastel-colored pastries.
 Hand-painted, Chinese murals (after an 18th-century design) make for an enchanting background.

 The English silver teapot is a treasured possession.
 A family heirloom, it is filled with my mum’s memories of growing up in war-torn London, as well as stories of love.

 The pastries are from Ladurée – Cachepot by AERIN – porcelain from Maison Bernardaud – and the lush English roses, fresh from the garden.